kmotoole/KatherineOToole.github.io/index.md

+I am a PhD student in Northwestern University's [Technology and Social Behavior](https://tsb.northwestern.edu/) program, and work with [Agnes Horvat](https://agneshorvat.soc.northwestern.edu/) in the [LINK](https://link.soc.northwestern.edu/) lab.

 ### Research

-I am a PhD student in Northwestern University's [Technology and Social Behavior](https://tsb.northwestern.edu/) program, and work with [Agnes Horvat](https://agneshorvat.soc.northwestern.edu/) in the [LINK](https://link.soc.northwestern.edu/) lab.
-I have always been intrigued by how creativity and innovation occur across different disciplines, and how technology can be used to help facilitate creative endeavors and innovation through collaboration.
-My research focuses on the intersection of human behavior and technology in creative domains, and understanding how technology can be leveraged to support creativity both in individual and collaborative settings.
-I am interested in using computational methods to study and model creativity, especially within larger social contexts and networks, and applying this knowledge to design tools that will help users be more innovative and creative.
-My research looks at the effects that technology and computing have on larger social networks, collaborative processes, and group behavior, as well as the impact of technology on the process of how ideas are developed and disseminated.
-In particular, my work has looked at how we can leverage large scale datasets and computational methodology in order to gain insights into how people perceive and evaluate music, and how they engage with musical artifacts in digital settings.
+In my research, I investigate creativity as an interactive, emergent phenomenon that is embedded in the larger socio-cultural context, and explore how technological affordances can facilitate creativity for both individuals and groups.
+By drawing on the conceptual framework of creativity as a form of enactive cognition, my research aims to develop computational models of the processes involved in collective creativity and cultural evolution in order to shed light on the underlying cognitive processes required to generate new ideas.
+My work focuses on the intersection of human behavior and technology in creative domains, and understanding how technology can be leveraged to support creativity both in individual and collaborative settings.
+I utilize big data analysis, social network science, machine learning, statistical modeling, and other computational methods to study human behavior and interactions in the context of creativity and collaborative innovation, with a particular focus on music.
+I am particularly interested in examining the dynamics of co-creative behaviors within socio-technical systems, and my work leverages digital trace data to investigate how distributed creativity emerges as individuals extend and build on existing knowledge within a domain.

-### News
+### Publications
+In my latest paper, [Extending Human Creativity with AI](https://www.sciencedirect.com/science/article/pii/S2713374524000062), published in the Journal of Creativity, I examine how AI technologies can be leveraged to support human creativity, particularly through the development of new creative practices and forms of expression.

+My paper, [Collaborative Creativity in TikTok Duets](https://github.com/kmotoole/About/blob/gh-pages/docs/assets/chi23-688.pdf) was published in the Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23), April 23–28, 2023, Hamburg, Germany.
+In this paper, I explore how the technical affordances of the Duet feature structure collaborative interactions between musicians on the TikTok platform and shape the development of a distributed creative process.

-My newest paper, [Novelty and Cultural Evolution in Modern Popular Music](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-023-00377-7), is available to read in EPJ Data Science.
+[Novelty and Cultural Evolution in Modern Popular Music](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-023-00377-7), is available to read in EPJ Data Science.
 In this paper, I use computational methodologies to measure novelty in the aural and lyrical attributes of songs, and examine relationships between song novelty and the likelihood of commercial success.

-My paper, [Collaborative Creativity in TikTok Duets](https://github.com/kmotoole/About/blob/gh-pages/docs/assets/chi23-688.pdf) will be appearing in the Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23), April 23–28, 2023, Hamburg, Germany.
-In this paper, I explore how the technical affordances of the Duet feature structure collaborative interactions between musicians on the TikTok platform and shape the development of a distributed creative process.

 ### Contact
+kmarie.otoole@gmail.com
 KatherineOaposToole2020@u.northwestern.edu